yii-tools/forms/docs/component/field.md

 </div>
 ```

-Or the following code for add attribute to the main container.
+Or the following code for added attribute to the main container.

 ```php
 <?php